Park Canada Agency’s Regulatory Interpretation Policy

 - Regulatory Amendments

 Parks Canada received feedback on the need to update the regulations governing land use management which are perceived to be outdated, difficult to interpret and cumbersome.
-These are included in Parks Canada Agency’s Forward Regulatory April 1, 2017 to March 31, 2019.
+These are included in Parks Canada Agency’s Forward Regulatory Plan.

 Regulatory amendments focus on the consolidation and streamlining of existing regulations (National Parks Building Regulations, National Parks of Canada Cottages Regulations, National Parks Signs Regulations, and Town of Jasper Zoning Regulations) to decrease administrative burden and promote harmonization of regulatory practices.

 The Agency also received recommendations from the Standing Joint Committee for the Scrutiny of Regulations that would improve the consistency and readability of certain regulations.
 Based on these, in 2015, Parks Canada amended the Historic Canals Regulations, to improve the legal clarity of certain provisions.
 More recently, the Agency advanced a package of miscellaneous regulatory amendments proposed by the Committee that addressed inconsistencies, errors and ambiguities in the regulations.
 In total, fourteen amendments to the National Parks General Regulations, the Historic Canals Regulations, the Wood Buffalo National Park Game Regulations, and the National Parks of Canada Fishing Regulations were approved in February 2017.

 Following on the recommendations of stakeholders, the Saguenay St. Lawrence Marine Park Regulations were updated and came into force on January 1, 2017.
 The revised regulations take into account how standards, practices and conditions surrounding marine mammal observation activities have evolved.